 She had just moved into the house in Ferguson, Missouri, and her landlord made no mention of anything nefarious ever taking place there, even throwing in a dining room table to seal the deal.
 But as it turns out, the home was that of a man named Maury Travis, who authorities believe tortured and murdered as many as 20 women before being apprehended in 2002.
-McGhaw’s friend had been watching an A&E documentary on Cold Cases when she recognized her friend’s house on the show.
+A person close to McGhaw (some outlets report it was a friend, while others report a family member) had been watching an A&E true crime documentary on killers when they recognized the house on the show.

 Even the free table had been an instrument for murder.
 Travis made gruesome videos of the torture and murder of his victims, which depicted him tying his victims to a support beam in the basement of the house.

 When a local newspaper received a letter and a map indicating where one of the victim’s bodies was located, police traced the map, made with a computer program, back to Travis’s computer.
 Authorities placed the suspect under arrest, but they didn’t have the chance to put him on trial.
 Travis committed suicide while in custody just a few weeks after being arrested.
 While the bodies of two of his alleged victims were successfully recovered, police believe he may have been responsible for as many as 20 murders.

 Understandably terrified, McGhaw told her landlord she knew of the house’s history and wanted out of her lease.
 The landlord, who turned out to be Travis’s mother, refused to let her out of the agreement.